chriscerk/study.mc/README.md

 1. `cd Homestead`
 2. `vagrant up`
 3. Go to http://study.mc/ in your browser.

-(Or whatever domain is setup for Homestead at C:\Windows\System32\drivers\etc\hosts)
+(Or the domain setup for Homestead at C:\Windows\System32\drivers\etc\hosts)

 # Building